About the Prizes

 The winning entries are formally announced at St James’s Palace in the November of the year of entry.
 Prize-winners receive the award early the following year from senior members of the Royal Family at a ceremony at Buckingham Palace which is modelled on a personal investiture.
 See CELEBRATING WINNING section.

-The 13th round (2018-20) is currently in progress and entries are being reviewed in the Trust’s assessment process.
-Over 250 Prizes have been awarded since the start of the scheme.
+The 13th round (2018-20) Prize-winners have now been announced.
+A total of 275 Prizes have been awarded since the start of the scheme.

 The Prizes are managed by The Royal Anniversary Trust, which is an independent charity.
 The Trust was established in 1990 to create a national programme of educational activities and other events marking the 40th anniversary of The Queen’s accession in 1992 and in appreciation of her many years of service as Head of State.
 See our video.